RotorHazard/RotorHazard/doc/Tuning Parameters.md

 ![Sample RSSI Graph](img/Sample%20RSSI%20Graph.svg)

+### Calibration Mode

+*Manual* calibration mode will always use the *EnterAt* and *ExitAt* values provided by the user.

+*Adaptive* calibration mode uses the user-defined points unless there are saved races.
+When saved races exist, changing heats will initiate a search of previous race data for the best calibration values to use in the upcoming race.
+These values are copied and replace the current *EnterAt* and *ExitAt* values for all nodes.
+This mode improves calibration as more races are saved if the race director confirms the incoming lap counts or recalculates them through the *Marshal* page.

 ## Tuning
 Before tuning, power up the timer and keep it running for a few minutes to allow the receiver modules to warm up.
 The RSSI values tend to increase by a few points as the timer heats up.